-How to find rehab in West Virginia
+How to Find Detox in West Virginia

 West Virginia lost 856 people to drug overdose in 2018.
 The lives lost or hurt by drug addiction are victims of a preventable disease that we at American Addiction Centers are committed to fighting.
 If we can’t help you in one of our facilities, it’s still imperative that you find help.
 In this page, we will talk about the types of treatment available to you, how to get in even if you are struggling financially, and licensing and accreditation.

-Types of Withdrawal Treatment in West Virgina
+Types of Addiction Treatment in West Virginia

 Technically, both inpatient and outpatient facilities can offer detox services, but the name “detox” facility is usually reserved for hospital inpatient facilities with medical staff available to treat the symptoms of withdrawal.

 According to the World Health Organization, alcohol withdrawals cause sweating, anxiety, shakes, depression, nausea, and even seizures and delirium.
 Opioid withdrawals include runny nose, chills, goosebumps, watery eyes, aches, and muscle and abdominal cramps.
 Withdrawals make quitting very difficult and can be medically serious, or even fatal.
 Patients at risk of suffering through withdrawal symptoms should seek out a detox facility.

 Residential facilities offer intensive therapy in an environment where patients can stay isolated from use triggers and access to their addictions.
 Outpatient facilities allow patients to pursue treatment while still having access to the outside world.
 Some patients are in outpatient treatment as part of their reintegration into society, while others are patients with less severe abuse histories getting treatment before it becomes more severe.

 See this table for a breakdown of the different types of treatment in West Virginia: